 Tech startup Ubitquity offers a Software-as-a-Service (SaaS) blockchain platform for financial, title, and mortgage companies.
 The company is currently working with Land Records Bureau in Brazil, among other stealth clients, to input property information and record documents through the blockchain.

 Companies like AirBnB, Tujia, Wimdu, and others provide a way for people to temporarily exchange assets — including private homes — for monetary value.
-The problem, however, is that in the absence of a public record it has been nearly impossible to insure assets on such platforms.
+The problem is that in the absence of a public record, it has been nearly impossible to insure assets on these platforms.

 LenderBot is a micro-insurance proof of concept for the sharing economy that demonstrates the potential for blockchain applications and services in the industry.
 LenderBot, which allows people to enroll in customized micro-insurance by chatting through Facebook Messenger, enables blockchain to serve as the third-party in the contract between individuals as they exchange high-value items through the sharing economy.

 Healthcare institutions suffer from an inability to securely share data across platforms.
 Better data collaboration between providers could ultimately mean higher probability of accurate diagnoses, higher likelihood of effective treatments, and the overall increased ability of healthcare systems to deliver cost-effective care.

 Use of blockchain technology could allow hospitals, payers, and other parties in the healthcare value chain to share access to their networks without compromising data security and integrity.

 To that end, startup Gem has launched the Gem Health Network, a blockchain network for the global companies across the continuum of healthcare.
 (Gem is using Ethereum blockchain-enabled technology to create a secure, universal data-sharing infrastructure for the space.)